All Episodes

 He can play upon his race, skin color to get re-elected.

-Surely he will, surely he is now.
+Surely he is now.

 So it's all about making himself a victim.

-Telling you there's a chip on this guy's shoulder, and it, folks, it is a factor in every policy decision he makes.
+Telling you, there's a chip on this guy's shoulder, and it, folks, it is a factor in every policy decision he makes.

-Uh, every agenda item that he has.
+Every agenda item that he has.

 Is that what they're mad about?

-They look at all the no, that's not what animates the Tea Party people.
+No, that's not what animates the Tea Party people.

 What animates them is the size of government, the never-ending spending, the creating of never-ending dependency, and the ultimate destruction of the greatness of the country.